 Children: Stakeholders spoke to the importance of addressing early mental health needs, especially for children that may have experienced trauma.
-They shared the importance of equipping parents and community members with the tools to respond to children's mental health challenges with empathy and compassion and supporting children in developing healthy coping skills.
+They shared the importance of equipping parents and community members with the tools to respond to children's mental health challenges with empathy and compassion and supporting children in developing healthycoping skills.

 "I would wholeheartedly agree that the mental health of our children, especially at early ages, is one of our most significant issues, especially in the school system.
-Not just those students coming in with the severity of need, but also the community around them and their response.
-Understanding how to be empathetic to their needs and then equipping them with the necessary tools to support that child in the way that they need to be supported."-
+Not just those students coming in with the severity of need, but also the community

 The COVID-19 pandemic has only exacerbated behavioral health challenges.
-Stakeholders spoke to increased acute and long-term needs, including increased anxiety, depression, and loneliness.
+Stakeholders spoke toincreased acute and long-term needs, including increased anxiety, depression, and loneliness.

 Stakeholders shared the following challenges accessing mental health and SUD treatment services:

-- Cancellation of substance use support groups or move to virtual groups: People participating in Alcoholics Anonymous or Narcotics Anonymous may be lacking their support groups during this time or not feel as connected through virtual sessions. - "On the substance abuse side, my fear is that, particularly the Alcoholics Anonymous and Narcotics Anonymous meetings have become canceled during this, and that is primarily where the folks are being served.
+Cancellation of substance use support groups or move to virtual groups: People participating inAlcoholics Anonymous or Narcotics Anonymous may be lacking their support groups during this time or not feel as connected through virtual sessions.

+"On the substance abuse side, my fear is that, particularly the Alcoholics Anonymous and Narcotics Anonymous meetings have become canceled during this, and that is primarily where the folks are being served.
 That's going to be a pretty big backslide that's going to need attention, just because the main crux of where people were going for that, has been shut down.
-We're seeing a great amount of folks for substance abuse group coming in a lot more than we've had."-Community Stakeholder - Reduced mental health appointments: Some mental health sites reduced appointment hours or closed altogether. - Telehealth visits: Not everyone is able to successfully engage in virtual visits, particularly people experiencing homelessness who may not have a cell phone or access to technology. - Lack of insurance: With job loss, some people have lost their health insurance, making accessing services more challenging.
+We're seeing a great amount of folks for substance abuse group coming in a lotmore than we've had."-Community Stakeholder

+- Reduced mental health appointments: Some mental health sites reduced appointment hours orclosed altogether. - Telehealth visits: Not everyone is able to successfully engage in virtual visits, particularly peopleexperiencing homelessness who may not have a cell phone or access to technology. - Lack of insurance: With job loss, some people have lost their health insurance, making accessing services more challenging.